• Skip to primary navigation

 To create and sustain an engaged employee in today’s multigenerational workforce, the employer must make the employee feel recognized, valued, and treated fairly in two important areas:

-• Intrinsic Motivation Am I valued?
+• Intrinsic Motivation: Am I valued?
 Can I make a difference?

-• Extrinsic Motivation Am I treated and rewarded fairly?
+• Extrinsic Motivation: Am I treated and rewarded fairly?

 Employees’ daily experience of their workplace directly contributes to whether they are engaged and willing to put in that voluntary discretionary effort.
 If they feel they are being valued and treated fairly in the workplace, they are more likely to give employers that extra effort.
 This requires more than incentives or HR initiatives.
-New HCM technologies and process improvements are needed to:
+New workforce technologies and process improvements are needed to:

 • Unburden them by removing obstacles to enable them to efficiently do their jobs